 3.1 Elderly Patients Experience High Levels of Pain Catastrophizing After THA

 The results of this study show that the average pain catastrophizing score of patients after THA was 25.70 ± 11.73, slightly higher than the results reported by Li Liuyi [11] and others.
 This may be because the subjects included in this study were elderly patients with a longer duration of illness.
 Some elderly patients experienced prolonged pain before surgery and hoped for pain relief and functional recovery postoperatively.
 Although analgesic pumps and painkillers were used, the pain management plan lacked individualization, which could lead elderly patients to have catastrophic thoughts such as questioning whether the surgery was successful.
 Additionally, elderly patients often have muscle atrophy and poor balance, and rehabilitation exercises can be uncomfortable, making them more likely to develop negative expectations of pain catastrophizing.
 Elderly patients experiencing pain catastrophizing perceive pain more intensely and have a relatively higher incidence of disability [10].
-In clinical practice, healthcare providers should pay attention to pain catastrophizing in patients after THA and include it in the clinical assessment system to provide interventions and targeted treatment to address catastrophizing.
+In clinical practice, healthcare providers should attach importance to the problem of pain catastrophizing in patients undergoing total hip arthroplasty, and can adopt the Pain Catastrophizing Scale as a routine screening tool after hip joint surgery to assess patients' catastrophic thoughts in a timely manner.

 3.2.
 The level of pain can directly affect pain catastrophizing.

-The intensity of pain can directly affect pain catastrophizing, which is consistent with the findings of both domestic and international studies [23–25]..This is because the regions of the brain involved in pain perception also participate in the processing of cognitive sensations.
-When pain occurs, excessive attention by the brain to the stimulus may influence the regulation of pain perception [26].
-Pain has unique physiological, psychological, and social-environmental factors for elderly patients after THA.
-Elderly patients often have multiple chronic diseases, which increases their sensitivity to pain.
-Additionally, in this study, a high proportion of very elderly patients were included; fear of death and fear of functional loss intensified the perception of pain, making pain catastrophizing more likely.
-Widowed elderly patients experience stronger feelings of loneliness [27], lack social support, and have no ability to actively cope with pain.
-Beyond physiological factors, the psychosocial effects of pain are more easily overlooked in clinical practice.
-Pain catastrophizing can lead patients to experience fear and helplessness regarding pain, thereby reducing their quality of life.
-In the management of pain in elderly patients after THA, in addition to the use of biological agents, attention should also be paid to psychological factors.
-Timely psychological counseling should be provided to help elderly patients with cognitive restructuring, build social support systems, and prevent post-operative pain catastrophizing.
+The intensity of pain can directly affect pain catastrophizing, which is consistent with the findings of both domestic and international studies [23–25]..T Pain catastrophizing refers to an exaggerated and negative cognitive set that an individual holds towards actual or potential pain.
+Its physiological basis may lie in the overlap between brain regions responsible for processing pain perception and those in charge of cognitive and emotional processing.
+When a pain stimulus occurs, if the patient's attention is excessively drawn to and focused on it, it may disrupt the normal function of their own pain regulation system.
+[26].
+For elderly patients who have undergone Total Hip Arthroplasty (THA), their pain experience is influenced by multiple factors.
+Physiologically, elderly patients often have multiple comorbid chronic conditions, which may reduce their pain threshold to a certain extent and increase their pain sensitivity.
+Psychologically and socially, elderly patients may have specific anxieties about death and functional decline, and these emotions can intensify their negative interpretation of pain.In addition, the sense of loneliness experienced by elderly individuals who are widowed and living alone, as well as the insufficient social support they actually receive, may weaken their ability to cope with pain proactively.[27], Pain catastrophizing may bring significant feelings of fear and helplessness to patients, which in turn affects their enthusiasm for rehabilitation and quality of life.
+Therefore, in the perioperative pain management of elderly THA patients, a multi-dimensional comprehensive intervention strategy should be adopted.
+In addition to standardized pharmacologic analgesia, importance should be attached to the assessment and intervention of psychosocial factors.
+It is recommended that in clinical nursing, patients at high risk of pain catastrophizing be identified early, either preoperatively or postoperatively.
+Basic psychological counseling can be provided or patients can be guided to receive professional psychological consultation, helping them establish a more rational perception of pain and rehabilitation.
+At the same time, family members should be encouraged to participate, and medical and nursing resources should be used to build a social support network for patients, which is particularly important for alleviating patients' loneliness and enhancing their confidence in coping with pain.
+Through the above comprehensive measures, it is expected to reduce the level of pain catastrophizing in elderly THA patients to a certain extent, thereby promoting their postoperative rehabilitation.